 When do you harvest shishito peppers

 Shishito peppers will turn from green to red, but they are most often picked while still green.

 Look for them to turn a deep, dark green color before picking.
 I like to use scissors or shears to clip them off the plant, as the stalks that attach them can be a little tough to pinch through or snap off sometimes!

-How do you make roasted shishito peppers?
+How to make roasted shishito peppers

 Funny that you ask, I wrote a recipe on exactly that!
 You can find my recipe for Easy Roasted Shishito Peppers here.

 Spoiler alert: They are one of the easiest things in the world to make.
 They take literally 5 minutes and 2 ingredients other than the peppers: oil and salt.